bart314/TBD/docs/week7.md

-# 7. Presence and Absense
+# 7. Synthesis and evaluation

 ## Introduction: Memory of Experience